6. What can we do?

 We need to pave the way for sustainable economies and rethink our future economics on a Earth overflowing with people.

 Green Economy, Future City, Energy Transition - central systems of human coexistence have been identified, the transformations of which are of fundamental importance for the future viability of our way of life and economy.

-Bundesministerium für Bildung und Forschung, Germany.
+Translated from: Bundesministerium für Bildung und Forschung, Germany.

 Sustainable development is hardly conceivable without a consistent circular economy.
 But turning away from a predominantly linear economy requires many political, economic and social decisions.

 Circular Economy Action Plan